ctreffs/SwiftImGui/README.md

 ## 🆕 Update SwiftImGui

-SwiftImGui uses a mutli stage process to update to the latest imgui version.
+SwiftImGui uses a multi-stage process to update to the latest imgui version.
 All necessary steps are available and automated via [`Makefile`](Makefile).
 In repository root run: